cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 = 1.4.4 - Released on 23 April 2019 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.3 - Released on 09 April 2019 =

 * New: Support for WooCommerce 3.6
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.2 - Released on 28 January 2018 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.1 - Released on 05 December 2018 =

 * New: Support for WordPress 5.0
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.4.0 - Released on 23 October 2018 =

-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.3.9 - Released on 10 October 2018 =